 Farmer Jan (Veld en Beek)

-He looks at the participants who have gathered in his grupstal, one by one, when he asks: "Does the consumer want milk from a cow that is mainly fed with grass or concentrates?
-And does that consumer want high-pasteurized or low-pasteurized milk?
-I can ask you, a family member or a Chinese person, I'll get the same answers."
+He looks at the participants who have gathered in his barn one by one when he asks: "Does the consumer want milk from a cow that is mainly fed on grass or concentrates?
+And does that consumer want high-pasteurised or low-pasteurised milk?
+I can ask you, a family member or a Chinese person, I get the same answers."

-Jan emphasizes that he and his fellow entrepreneurs approach all issues in the same way: from the consumer's point of view.
-"We organize guided tours and were constantly asked the same question: why don't the calves walk with the cow?
-If that is asked fifty times, you start to think.
+Jan emphasises that he and his fellow entrepreneurs approach all issues in the same way: from the consumer's perspective.
+"We organise guided tours and were constantly asked the same question: why don't the calves walk with the cow?
+If you are asked that fifty times, you start thinking.
 Yes, why not?
-For years now it appears that it is possible.
+For years it has now become apparent that it is possible.
 The consumer is not crazy."

 Blaarkop cows

-The cows on Veld and Beek are of the old Dutch Blaarkop breed.
+The cows at Veld en Beek are of the old Dutch Blaarkop breed.
 They are suitable for both milk and meat production, and they fit well into organic farming.
-"Our cows produce around 5,000 litres of milk per year, with little concentrate.
-An average Dutch cow delivers 10,000 litres in a year, with a lot of concentrates, but that consumer does not want that."
+"Our cows produce about 5,000 litres of milk per year, with little concentrate.
+An average Dutch cow produces 10,000 litres in a year, with a lot of concentrates, but that consumer doesn't want that."

 "As long as sustainable products remain more expensive, we will not make any progress"